THe art of OBSERVATION

 With my natural, documentary style of wedding photography, observation is key.
 I’m a quiet observer, a natural people watcher, immersing myself into every wedding.
 Quietly and calmly tuning in; watching, listening and waiting.

 I don’t just shoot anything and everything and hope I get a few good images.
 That’s a risky way to work and never my approach.
 And I don’t direct or force moments by asking for them to be repeated or staged.
+Or try to influence how I think they should look.

-Instead throughout the day, I’m keeping an eye and ear out for the moments happening around me; trying to anticipate where to be; what my subject matter is; where the light is; when to take the shot; how to frame the image and what’s in or out.
+Instead throughout the day, I’m hands-off.
+I’m keeping an eye and ear out for the moments happening around me; trying to anticipate where to be; what my subject matter is; where the light is; when to take the shot; how to frame the image and what’s in or out.

 Weddings are all about the people.
 And the moments.
 I move quietly through the day, watching as moments unfold, always tuning into light, expressions, unguarded moments and emotion.
+That way they’re genuine and totally unique to your wedding.

 Why?
 Because I’m an experienced photographer and I know that the best moments are captured if you let them evolve on their own.
-And I’d miss all the wonderful moments happening around me if I try to set things up or force fake photos.
+And I’d miss all the wonderful moments naturally happening around me if I try to set things up or force fake photos.

 Let’s face it.
 That’s what you’ve seen at other weddings and that’s what make you cringe!